Crane Man Basket - Four Person - Crane Rescue Basket - Crane Gear

 Crane Gear Solutions

 Our Crane Gear solutions are meticulously designed to deliver exceptional performance and reliability across a variety of applications.
-With a strong focus on precision engineering, our crane man baskets feature durability, safety components such as guardrails and non-slip flooring, and compliance with OSHA standards for lifting personnel using cranes.
+With a strong focus on precision engineering, our crane man baskets feature durability, safety components such as guardrails and non-slip flooring, and compliance with the standards for lifting personnel using cranes, including supplying an optional test weight for trial lifts.
 These attachments meet the highest standards of quality and durability, ensuring they stand up to the toughest tasks.
 Designed with North American usage and compliance perspective in mind, our crane gear solutions integrate seamlessly.
 Each basket is designed by a qualified engineer to ensure compliance with OSHA standards and safety requirements.

 A test weight can be offered as built in with this unit.
 This will let you test the maximum load to 125%.
 The maximum load for the Four Person Basket is 1257 lbs.
-Having the test weight built in will enable you to conduct the test lift.
+Having the test weight built in will enable you to conduct the test lift or proof test.

 Here is a video to see this suspended platform with more details.